NewsAppsUMD/first-datasette-app-umd/docs/index.rst

 Act 2: Hello sqlite-utils
 ******************

-Use pipenv on the command line to install `sqlite-utils <https://sqlite-utils.datasette.io/en/stable/>`_, the Python library we'll use to load our data.
+Use pip on the command line to install `sqlite-utils <https://sqlite-utils.datasette.io/en/stable/>`_, the Python library we'll use to load our data.

 .. code-block:: bash

-    $ pipenv install sqlite-utils
+    $ pip install sqlite-utils

 You can check to see if the library installed using the command-line: